First there was the Google credit card, and now there’s an Apple credit card?

 So no, Apple doesn’t offer rock bottom APR.
 It’s not egregious, but it’s not cheap either.

-That said, you could finance your Apple purchase with a standard credit card instead, perhaps one that offers a longer intro-APR period and a lower APR once it ends.
+In reality, you could finance your Apple purchase with a standard credit card instead, perhaps one that offers a longer intro-APR period and a lower APR once it ends.
+Or one that offers an awesome sign-up bonus for minimum spending.

 Lastly, check out some of these old school Apple credit cards, which imply that Apple has been at the credit card game for decades.